In this 9-minute read:

 There’s a lot to think about and it’s good to be prepared well before you intend to step down.

 Womply is a local commerce platform that connects businesses and consumers through apps, APIs, and financial services powered by proprietary data.
 Our mission is to help local businesses thrive in a digital world.
-Click for more information or to request a free, personalized demo.
+Click for more information or sign up for Womply Free!

 When should you start thinking about your business succession or exit strategy?